usnistgov/WUI_MH_IAQ/MIGRATION_COMPLETE.md

 # Should see: nothing (file is ignored)

 # Commit
-git commit -m "Migrate all scripts to portable data path system
+git commit -m "Migrate all scripts to portable data path system and clean up filenames

 - Created portable path resolution system (src/data_paths.py)
 - Updated 24 analysis scripts to use get_instrument_path() and get_common_file()